Indigenous land claims in Canada

 Indigenous peoples in Canada demand to have their land rights and their Aboriginal titles respected by the Canadian government.
 These outstanding land claims are some of the main political issues facing Indigenous peoples today.

 The Government of Canada started recognizing Indigenous land claims in 1973.
 Federal policy divided the claims in two categories: comprehensive claims and specific claims.
 Comprehensive claims deal with Indigenous rights of Métis, First Nations and Inuit communities that did not sign treaties with the Government of Canada.
 Specific claims, on the other hand, are filed by First Nations communities over Canada's breach of the Numbered Treaties, the Indian Act or any other agreements between the Crown and First Nations.

-Although these land claims have often been problematic there has been a shift in terms of how the Canadian Government views these claims.
-This shift started in the early 1980s due to the ideology that these claims would be an effective approach to improve socio-economic circumstances for Indigenous Canadians.

 Comprehensive claims

 Comprehensive claims are assertions of Aboriginal title by Indigenous groups over their ancestral lands and territories.
 Following the 1973 Calder decision, in which the existence of Aboriginal title was first recognized in Canadian courts, the Canadian government implemented the Comprehensive Land Claim Policy.
 It is through this process that claims are now negotiated, with the goal of signing a modern treaty which asserts Canadian sovereignty over unceded indigenous lands.

 The first comprehensive land claim was the James Bay and Northern Quebec Agreement of 1975 which was signed by the Inuit of Nunavik, the Cree of Eeyou Istchee, the Québec government, and federal government in response to the James Bay hydroelectric project.
 As of 2017, a total of 25 modern treaties have been signed, and 140 Indigenous groups are in the process of negotiating a comprehensive claim with the federal government.